yangyou95/yangyou95.github.io/index.md

 # About me

 I'm a MSc student in Robotics.
-I'm intersted in applying deep reinforcement learning methods to robotics.
+I'm interested in applying deep reinforcement learning methods to robotics.

 ## SCIENTIFIC PROJECTS
 #### **Robot Learning for Dual Arm Manipulation**, Qianyuan Liu, Xuemei Ye, **YANG YOU**